SuperOfficeDocs/superoffice-docs/docs/automation/event-model/mailbox-before-save.md

 ---
+uid: event_model_mailbox_before_save
-title: event_model_mailbox_before_save
+title: Mailbox before save
 description: CRMScript event model - Mailbox event, execute before message is saved so.author: so.date:
 keywords:
+so.topic: reference
 ---

 # Mailbox event, execute before message is saved

-This is a CRMScript you can add under the menu System design in the screen System Script.
+This is a CRMScript you can add under the menu **System design** in the screen **System Script**.

-Here you can add ejScript code that will be run for all mailboxes before the mail is taken by any mail filter, and also before it is saved.
+Here you can add CRMScript code that will be run for all mailboxes before the mail is taken by any mail filter, and also before it is saved.

 [!include[ALT](../includes/get-set-variable.md)]